 What is the crop?

-The crop is a muscular pouch located in a bird's neck above the top of the chest or sternum.
-It is simply an enlargement of the esophagus in this location.
-The crop functions as a storage place for food.
-Adult birds actually produce crop milk from the crop.
+The crop (also known as the ingluvies) is a muscular pouch located on the front of a bird's neck, above the top of the chest or sternum.
+It is an enlargement of the esophagus and serves as a storage place for food.
+While present in most pet birds, not all birds have a crop.
+Adult birds produce crop milk from the crop.
 Crop milk is a secretion of the cells lining the crop, and is used to feed newly hatched birds.
-While present in most pet birds, not all birds have a crop.

 What are some of the causes of crop infections?